-Every child in EYFS and KS1 has a reading diary that is shared between home and school.
+Every child in KS1 has a reading diary that is shared between home and school.
 Any individual reading that has taken place with an adult in school is recorded in the diary.
 Parents/guardians are encouraged to read with their children at home and to record pertinent observations.
+Children are also encouraged to record their own comments in the reading diary.
+We award children with stickers on their own individual reading bookmark when they have their reading diary signed four times each week.
+Completed bookmarks are rewarding with special reading certificates.
 Reading diaries are also used to support targeted 1:1 reading in KS2.